ALL APPLICANTS - NEW DEADLINE: January 7, 2020

 - Test of English as a Foreign Language (TOEFL) scores should be no more than two years old.
 Submit to the University of Pittsburgh School Code 2927.
 The minimum TOEFL score TOEFL score is 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing.
 The minimum IELTS score is 7.0 (with at least 6.5 in each of its four sections).
 Note: Any non-native speaker of English that is a U.S. permanent resident or with refuge status, and has been in the U.S. less than 2 years, are required to take the TOEFL or IELTS w/ acceptable scores.
 University of Pittsburgh TOEFL code: 76 or 61

-- TOEFL EXCEPTIONS and exceptions have been made for applicants with one component below the minimum required.
+- TOEFL EXCEPTIONS and LIST have been made for applicants with one component below the minimum required.

-- Upon learning of your decision to our offer, we will forward your information to the Office of International Services (OIS).
-At that point, you will be contacted by OIS directly on how to submit your financial documentation.
+Upon learning of your decision in response to our offer, we will forward your information to the Office of International Services (OIS).
+At that point, you will be contacted by OIS directly on how to submit any financial documentation, if applicable.
 More information to become familiar with OIS's financial requirements can be found HERE.
 Becoming familiar with this document will expedite the process for visa documents, once admitted.

-Upon acceptance, official transcript(s) and documents with evidence of degree(s) may be mailed to:
+Upon acceptance, official final transcript(s) and documents with evidence of degree(s) may be mailed to: